 The Jacksonville Historical Society has many intriguing objects in its collection, and every one of them tells a story.
 Oftentimes, it’s the story attached to the object that adds to its value.
 We recently received a wonderful donation of material from a descendant of the Bisbee family, and what makes the donation so exciting is the story behind it.

 This rather ornate crystal lamp and epergne and these pieces of silver are survivors of the Great Fire of 1901.
-The story that has been handed down through the family is that Charles R. Bisbee and his wife Alma rescued these items from their home on the corner of Laura and Adams, where the Laura Street Trio stands today.
+The story that has been handed down through the family is that Charles R. Bisbee and his wife Alma rescued these items from their home on the southwest corner of Laura and Adams, where the Barnett Bank building stands today.
 But this incredible story creates more questions than answers.

 What we do know is that Alma Bisbee, in the midst of all the excitement, decided that these items were worth saving.
 The silver, now divided amongst extended family, was an understandable choice at the time.
 Beautifully engraved with a monogram specifically designed for the Bisbee family, the silver was typically considered one of the most treasured family possessions.
 But what about the lamp?